Sponsor and status

 Length: 3 pages

-This resolution was introduced on June 28, 2018, in a previous session of Congress, but was not enacted.
+This resolution was introduced on June 28, 2018, in a previous session of Congress, but it did not receive a vote.

 Jun 28, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.